-properly acknowledges all contributors to a given piece of work; makes sure that all work submitted is his or her own in a course; iv. produces academic work without the aid of impermissible materials or impermissible obtains all data or results by ethical means and reports them accurately without suppressing any results inconsistent with his or her interpretation or conclusions; vi. respects the integrity of other students and their right to pursue educational goals without interference.
-This requires that a student neither facilitates academic dishonesty by a.
-Reproducing, in whole or part, text/sentences from are port, book, thesis, publication b.
-Self-plagiarism which constitutes copying verbatim from one's own earlier published work (data, illustrations, figures, images) in a journal or conference proceedings without c.
-Taking material from class notes or incorporating material from the internet graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other non-textual material from other sources into one's class reports, presentations, manud.
-Submitting a purchased or downloaded term paper or other materials to satisfy a course
+- a.
+Reproducing, in whole or part, text/sentences from are port, book, thesis, publication or the internet. - b.
+Self-plagiarism which constitutes copying verbatim from one's own earlier published work (data, illustrations, figures, images) in a journal or conference proceedings without appropriate citations. - c.
+Taking material from class notes or incorporating material from the internet graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other non-textual material from other sources into one's class reports, presentations, manuscripts, research papers or thesis without proper attribution. - d.
+Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement.